Lund-Org/cherry/README.md

 - [ ] [Release and deployment workflow](https://github.com/Lund-Org/cherry/issues/8)

 ## :open_file_folder: Resources
-- [Cherry Handlebars connector](https://github.com/Lund-Org/cherry-handlebars-connector) : The plugin which use [handlebars](https://handlebarsjs.com/) as the view engine
+- [Cherry Handlebars connector](https://github.com/Lund-Org/cherry-handlebars-connector) : The plugin which uses [handlebars](https://handlebarsjs.com/) as the view engine
+- [Cherry Pug connector](https://github.com/Lund-Org/cherry-pug-connector) : The plugin which uses [pug](https://pugjs.org/api/getting-started.html) as the view engine

 ## :pencil2: Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.